MicrosoftDocs/learn/learn-pr/wwl-sci/plan-implement-privileged-access/includes/4-configure-privileged-identity-management-for-azure-active-directory-roles.md

 ### Open role settings

-Follow these steps to open the settings for an Microsoft Entra role.
+Follow these steps to open the settings for a Microsoft Entra role.

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com/) as a tenant administrator.
 2. Search for and then select **Microsoft Entra Privileged Identity Management.**